Mutrux: Education

-In Mutrux about 36 or (31.9%) of the population have completed non-mandatory upper secondary education, and 7 or (6.2%) have completed additional higher education (either university or a Fachhochschule).
-Of the 7 who completed tertiary schooling, 71.4% were Swiss men, 28.6% were Swiss women.
+In Mutrux, about 36 or (31.9%) of the population have completed non-mandatory upper secondary education, and 7 or (6.2%) have completed additional higher education (either university or a Fachhochschule).
+Of the 7 who completed tertiary schooling, 71.4% were men and 28.6% were women.

 In the 2009/2010 school year there were a total of 27 students in the Mutrux school district.
 In the Vaud cantonal school system, two years of non-obligatory pre-school are provided by the political districts.
-During the school year, the political district provided pre-school care for a total of 578 children of which 359 children (62.1%) received subsidized pre-school care.
+During the school year, the political district provided pre-school care for a total of 578 children, of which 359 children (62.1%) received subsidized pre-school care.
 The canton's primary school program requires students to attend for four years.
 There were 13 students in the municipal primary school program.
 The obligatory lower secondary school program lasts for six years and there were 14 students in those schools.

 As of 2000, there were 25 students from Mutrux who attended schools outside the municipality.